Interviewers want you to answer interview questions about what success means to you in your job and career and what you want and look for in a job.

 Interview questions that assess what you work towards and what motivates you are important to determine a proper motivational fit with the company and the job itself.

-This interview question explores the performance standards you set yourself in your job.
+This interview question explores the performance standards you set yourself in your job and how you determine success.

-The best way to handle this job interview question is to provide an accepted definition of success and then support this with good examples of your own success.
+The best way to handle the success job interview question is to provide an accepted definition of success and then support this with good examples of your own success in the workplace.

 One of the well-accepted definitions of success is goal attainment.
 Achieving a challenging goal or set of goals would be considered success by most people.